MRezaNasirloo/Slick/README.md

 1. Supports Activity, Fragment, CustomView, and Conductor Controller
 2. No dark magic involved, Just simple debuggable generated code
-3. Reactive support inspired by MVI and Elm architecture
+3. Retains Presenters in disposable, lifecycle-aware singletons
-4. Do not need to extend any base class for your views
+4. Reactive support inspired by MVI and Elm architecture
-5. Retains Presenters in short lived singletons
+5. Do not need to extend any base class for your views
 6. Supports multiple Presenter for one view
 7. Fully Type-safe
 8. Dagger ready!